K-Scorpio/scorpiosec/content/en/posts/THM-Creative.md

 ## Privilege Escalation

 One of the things we should always check is the `.bash_history` file.
-This reveals the account password for `saad`.
+It reveals the account password for `saad`.

 ![Account password recovered](/images/THM-Creative/system-password.png)